Make Your Pregnancy A Memorable And Special Time

 It is a wise idea to be tested for any potential sexually transmitted diseases when you are pregnant.
 These diseases can cause you and your baby serious health problems if left untreated.
 It is possible to test for STDs in a variety of ways, including pap smears, urine tests, and blood tests.
-There are also at home std test options.
+There are also at home std test options (find an at home std test here).
 If you do have an STD that cannot be treated, you might have to deliver your baby by C-section.

 When pregnant, avoid drinking excessively before you go to sleep.
 It is important to drink enough fluids during the day to keep you hydrated.
 However, you should stop drinking about two hours before going to sleep.
 This will help you avoid frequent trips to the bathroom when you should be sleeping.